 Taking place on October 20 and October 21, over the course of two afternoons (from 3 PM until 6.30 PM) you’ll be able to find out how your studio can become more environmentally sustainable and hear the latest thinking on the role the wider games sector can play in tackling the climate crisis.
 During a mix of keynotes, showcases, panels, debates and networking opportunities, we can learn from and inspire each other how to help protect our precious planet.

-As part of BelgianGames, we’re in full support of this event and we would like to encourage all of our local video games businesses (big and small) to take some time out of their busy schedules to sign up for this important event.
+Our fellow publisher federation VGFB (Video Games Federation Belgium), also part of BelgianGames, is a global supporter of this event and we would like to encourage all of our local video games companies (big and small) to take some time out of their busy schedules to sign up for this important event.